The Formation

 The pie chart illustrates the distribution of students between the private sector and a national or international PhD.

-Since its creation in 2011, this international master’s degree has been based on a joint accreditation between the Paris Diderot and Strasbourg Universities, University degli Studi di Milano, and, since 2016, offers two courses, including a double Franco-Italian diploma.
+Since its creation in 2011, this international master’s degree has been based on a joint accreditation between the Paris Cité University and Università degli Studi di Milano, and, since 2016, offers two courses, including a double Franco-Italian diploma.

 It offers two complementary international courses each including at least one semester abroad: